-Effective January 1, 2016, the company entered into a Cash Management Agreement with LMIC which replaced the Amended and Restated Cash Management Agreement with LMGAM.
+Effective January 1, 2016, the company entered into a Cash Management Agreement with LMIC.
 Under this agreement, LMIC manages an investment pool on behalf of participating members of LMGI, investing and reinvesting funds contributed by the members in short-term obligations of banks, corporations, and the U.S. and Canadian federal governments maturing in 365 days or less from the date of purchase.
 The agreement allows LMIC to jointly acquire short-term investments for the pool participants and each participant maintains a proportionate share ownership of the investments based on contributions to the account.
-LMIC has the authority to hold the investments on behalf of participants; sell, purchase, transfer or otherwise acquire or dispose of investments; reinvest dividends or interest earned; collect and credit to the account all proceeds on behalf of the company and the other participants.
+LMIC has the authority to hold the investments on behalf of participants; sell, purchase, transfer or otherwise acquire or dispose of investments; reinvest dividends or interest earned; and collect and credit to the account all proceeds on behalf of the company and the other participants.